- Why Us

 Passing an ISO audit is about more than just compliance.
 It’s about a proactive focus on True Quality within your entire company.
 Unfortunately, paper-based, legacy QMS tools make it extremely difficult to keep the focus on quality.
 Too often, managing the myriad documents and spreadsheets using general-purpose tools eats up time and energy that could have been spent elsewhere.

-That’s why Greenlight Guru built a Medical Device Success Platform (MDSP) specifically for medical device companies to simplify these historically complex processes.
+That’s why Greenlight Guru built our eQMS platform specifically for medical device companies to simplify these historically complex processes.
 Our cloud-based software comes out-of-the-box with the only risk management solution that aligns with ISO 14971:2019, ISO 13485:2016, and FDA QSR best practices built into every feature.

-Additionally, our MDSP comes with a dedicated Audit Management workspace that allows teams to demonstrate full traceability and auditability throughout the system.
+Additionally, our eQMS comes with a dedicated Audit Management workspace that allows teams to demonstrate full traceability and auditability throughout the system.

 Head into your next ISO audit with confidence by getting your free demo of Greenlight Guru today.